Sword of the Stranger: Release

 Sword of the Stranger was released to Japanese theaters on September 29, 2007.
 The DVD and Blu-ray were released in regular and limited editions on April 11, 2008.
 The film premiered in the United States on February 5, 2008.
-It was dubbed into English through Ocean Studios in Vancouver, British Columbia and released by Bandai Entertainment.
+It was dubbed into English by Ocean Productions released by Bandai Entertainment.
 The English-dub was released on DVD and Blu-ray on June 16, 2009.
 At Otakon 2016, Funimation announced at their panel that they picked up the rights for the movie, and that it was going to be released on a DVD and Blu-ray Disc combo pack on November 8, 2016.

 Reception

-Sword of the Stranger has so far appeared on a select number of cinema screens in the United States and reception has been positive.
+Sword of the Stranger appeared on a select number of cinema screens in the United States and reception was positive.

-Anime News Network reviewer Justin Sevakis gave the film an overall A− and labeled it as: "Breath-taking action scenes wrapped around a compelling story that actually makes sense."
-In her Anime News Network column entitled Shelf Life, reviewer Bamboo Dong profiled the Blu-ray release as "a gorgeously animated, blood-soaked samurai romp that entertains for its full 102 minute run."
-Firefox News summarized their view on the dubbed and subbed versions of the film by saying: "With either version, though, you’re not apt to go wrong if you’re an anime or jidaigeki fan, let alone both."
+Anime News Network reviewer Justin Sevakis gave the film an overall A− and labeled it as: "Breath-taking action scenes wrapped around a compelling story that actually makes sense".
+In her Anime News Network column entitled Shelf Life, reviewer Bamboo Dong profiled the Blu-ray release as "a gorgeously animated, blood-soaked samurai romp that entertains for its full 102 minute run". /Film described Sword of the Stranger as "Lone Wolf and Cub meets Rurouni Kenshin" and said it is "perfect for fans of Samurai movies, Wuxia, and animation".

 The film was also positively received on its festival run in the European Union, receiving a rating of 4.07 out of 5 from viewers on average from Camera Japan and being well received at Oktoberfest, Sci-Fi London's anime all-nighter.
 The film has been ranked at #1 in JapanCinema.net's "Top 10 Anime Films of the Decade" list.

 Sword of the Stranger has appeared at many international film festivals.
 The list of film festivals that the film has appeared at includes: